ChristophHaag/soundstagevr/README.md

 Build the SoundStageNative Asset in Assets/SoundStageNative/SoundStageNative/ with cmake.
 The library will be placed in x86/Release subdirectory automatically.

+After building, copy the examples directory to the build directory.

 ### Credits
 ###### CREATED BY
 Logan Olson